Shadow of Hypergraphs with Bounded Degree

-The proof of Proposition~\ref{prop:example} is just a construction of a hypergraph with max degree $\binom{t}{k-1} + \binom{t+1 - \left\lceil \frac{t+2}{k} \right\rceil}{k-2}$ and lower shadow ratio, than that of $\binom{[t+1]}{k}$.
-This hypergraph might be extremal for the given degree bound, but for the proof better lower bounds are needed.
 One more interval where we can give extremal hypergraphs, is the case, when the degree bound is smaller than the max degree of $\binom{[t+2]}{k}$, but still close to it.
 In this case, one can get extremal hypergraphs by deleting some disjoint maximal matchings from $\binom{[t+2]}{k}$ if $k | t+2$.

 \begin{theorem} If $t \geq k \geq 3$ are integers and $\Hc$ is a $k$-uniform hypergraph with degree bound

 then

 \end{theorem}